eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/qos.rst

 	| TypeConsistencyEnforcement | N                    | N            | N             | Y        | Y             | Y             |
 	+----------------------------+----------------------+--------------+---------------+----------+---------------+---------------+

-Setting of QoSPolicies can be done either through left-shifting the QoSPolicy "into" the QoS:
+Setting of QoSPolicies can be done by:

+Either left-shifting the QoSPolicy "into" the QoS:

 .. code:: C++

 	dds::sub::qos::DataReaderQos rqos;
 	rqos << dds::core::policy::Durability(dds::core::policy::DurabilityKind::TRANSIENT_LOCAL);

-, or passing it as the parameter of the `policy` function:
+Or passing it as the parameter of the `policy` function:

 .. code:: C++